Shashikant86/browsermob-cli/README.md

 ## Usage

 #### Download BrowserMob Proxy
 Assuming that you don't have BrowserMob Proxy downloaded, then first thing we probaly need to download it and save it to your /tmp directory (Assuming /tmp has write access).
-It should do be done by
+Just run following command.

         $ browsermob-cli setup

-Now, you should have browsermob-proxy binary downloaded.
-We need to keep in the /tmp directory itself.
+Now, you should have browsermob-proxy binary downloaded in the /tmp directory itself.

 #### Generate HAR file for any URL
 We can generate HAR data for any url e.g (AOL website) by running